 Dr. Rowley James Pegley was born in May of 1813, in Westminster, Middlesex County, England.
 His parents were Robert and Mary Ann Pegley.
-His father was a soldier and he had a sister named Jane and a brother named Robert.
+His father was a soldier and he had a sister named Jane and 2 brothers; Robert and Charles.

 According to the 1872 Ontario Medical Register, Dr. Pegley joined the Royal College of Physicians and Surgeons in England in 1835.
-By 1848, Dr. Pegley was practicing medicine in Chatham.
-His office was located on King Street in Chatham and he advertised as and M.D.E., Coroner and Druggist.
-His sister Jane married Dr. Thomas Cross.
+In 1841, Dr. Pegley was partnered with Dr. Thomas Cross and they are mentioned in the Chatham Journal newspaper.
+Dr. Pegley’s sister Jane married Dr. Cross in 1841.
+In 1848, Dr. Pegley’s office was located on King Street in Chatham and he advertised as an M.D.E., Coroner and Druggist.

 On June 4th, 1848 Dr. William Fulford was loading a charge into a canon when it prematurely discharged, shattering Dr. Fulford’s wrists.
 Dr. Pegley was one of the physicians treating Dr. Fulford’s injuries (one arm was amputated).